nathanb/ical-parents/eagles.md

 <img width="320" src="/assets/ios-remove-2.png" alt="Subscribed calendars list"/>

 Click the calendar you want to remove.
-In this case, "2018 (Fall) Kickers - 3rd Grade Girls".
+In this example, "2018 (Fall) Kickers - 3rd Grade Girls".
 From here you can see details of the calendar.
 Scroll to the bottom of the screen and find the Delete Account button.
-(This just deletes the calendar subscription, but you will receive confirmation whether you want to do it or not.
+(This just deletes the calendar subscription, but you will receive confirmation whether you want to do it or not).
 Don't be afraid.
 You can always re-subscribe if you do it my mistake.

 <img width="320" src="/assets/ios-remove-3.png" alt="Calendar details."/>